samyapp/laravel-external-authentication/README.md

 ## Quickstart

-1. Install: `composer require samyapp/laravel-remote-auth`
+1. Install: `composer require samyapp/laravel-external-authentication`
 2. Publish the configuration: `php artisan publish`
-4. Configure your application to use the Remote Guard:
+4. Configure your application to use the External Guard:

    _config/auth.php_:
    ```
    'guards' => [
         'web' => [
-            'driver' => 'remote-auth',
+            'driver' => 'external-auth',
             'model' => App\User::class,
         ],
     ],
    ```
-3. Edit `config/remote-auth.php`
+3. Edit `config/external-auth.php`

+## Troubleshooting

+When configuring an external authentication source such as Apache mod_mellon_auth it can be useful to see what attributes and values it is sending to PHP.

+You can enable logging of this data (using your app's Laravel logging configuration) by setting `'logInput' => true,` in your config.
+You must also ensure that `'logLevel'` is set at least to the minimum level that your app's logging level is (e.g. info, debug, warning, etc).

+Be aware that this will (except when developmentMode = true) dump the contents of Request::server() into your Laravel logs so it should only be enabled when essential for troubleshooting.

 ## Development / Testing Configuration